DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 * Username (ascending/descending)
 * Line Item Result (ascending/descending)
+* additional profile data provided via the according ILIAS logic ("Visible in Course" for the lack of possibility to add own scopes)

 Validation Scenarios:
 * Empty gradebook: If no records ar given, the view should display a